iahmad9/weatherapp-tests/frontend/README.md

 To build and run these tests, make sure environment is setup as per the instructions given in README in parent folder of this project.

+For this project, Firefox webdriver is used but this can be repalced with HtmlUnitDriver for headless and faster execution.

 ## How to Build and Run from command line

 * Download firefox webdriver [geckodriver](https://github.com/mozilla/geckodriver/releases/tag/v0.21.0) and export to the PATH environment variable.